International Politics Summer School

 Successful applicants who accept their offer of a place on the summer school will be invoiced for the appropriate programme fee once they have been formally enrolled on the programme.

-Invoices will be emailed to participants together with full instructions for payment.
+Invoices will be emailed to students together with full instructions for payment.
 Fees may be paid online with a credit or debit card, or by bank transfer.
-Participants are required to pay the full fee within 30 days of the date on which their invoice was issued.
+Students are required to pay the full fee within 30 days of the date on which their invoice was issued.

 Please note that:

-• participants are expected to take out vacation cancellation insurance to cover the programme fee and travel costs (see "Cancellations", below);
+• students are expected to take out vacation cancellation insurance to cover the programme fee and travel costs (see "Cancellations", below).

 • a place on the summer school is confirmed as soon as fee payment is received in full by OUDCE.
 You will receive a receipt for your payment via email.

-• places will not be held for participants whose fees are not paid in full by the due date; and
+• places will not be held for students whose fees are not paid in full by the due date.

-• in no circumstances will participants be admitted to the summer school unless all fees have been paid in full.
+• in no circumstances will students be admitted to the summer school unless all fees have been paid in full.

 Cancellations